fetchai/docs-archived/docs/i_nets/quickstart-aw1.md

-## Intro
+## Introduction: Agent World 1 (AW-1) - part 1, getting started

-Agent World 1 (AW-1) is our first incentivized testnet.
-It allows anyone with FET tokens to gain some more FET token rewards by following a few simple steps and launching an agent on Agent World 1.
+Agent World 1 (AW-1) is the first part of our agent-themed incentivised testnet.
+It allows anyone with FET tokens to gain some more FET token rewards by following a few simple steps and launching an agent on Agent World.
+In this first two week part, we get everyone up and running with the a <a href="h../aea" target="_blank">agent framework</a>.

-## How to win tokens?
+## How to qualify for incentive rewards?

 You have to complete a few steps as listed below: